 - (iii) two subjects each studied in three consecutive courses, one other subject studied in two consecutive courses and two subjects each studied in a single course. - (c) Of the ten qualifying courses, not more than six shall be taken from any one group of the groups specified below.
-At least two courses forming a sequence shall be taken from Group VII.
+At least two courses shall be taken from Group VII.
+These shall normally form a sequence, but in exceptional circumstances Faculty may allow a student to take two courses from Group VII which are not consecutive.
 If courses in Scientific Thought are taken, no other courses from Group VII may be counted towards the degree.
-Not more than four courses from Group VII, and not more than seven courses from Groups VI and VII may be counted towards the degree. - (d) Except by special permission of Faculty on the recommendation of the Heads of Schools concerned, a course in Drama can be taken only if English or French or German is studied concurrently at the same level.
+Not more than four courses from Group VII, and not more than seven courses from Groups VI and VII may be counted towards the degree.

+(d) Except by special permission of Faculty on the recommendation of the Heads of Schools concerned, a course in Drama can be taken only if English or French or German is studied concurrently at the same level.